AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Known issues.md

     -   The internal source address in VPCs: mirrors.cloud.aliyuncs.com
     -   The internal source address in the classic network: mirrors.aliyuncs.com
 -   Solution: You can solve the problem by using one of the following methods:
-    -   Method 1
+    -   Solution 1

         Assign a public IP address to your instance by associating an elastic IP address \(EIP\) with your instance.
 For more information, see [Overview](/intl.en-US/User Guide/Associate an EIP with a cloud instance/Bind an EIP to a secondary ENI/Overview.md).

         A subscription instance can also be reassigned with a public IP address by means of configuration upgrade or downgrade.
 For more information, see [Upgrade the instance types of subscription instances](/intl.en-US/Instance/Change configurations/Change instance types/Upgrade the instance types of subscription instances.md).

-    -   Method 2
+    -   Solution 2

         If a pip request fails, you can run the fix\_pypi.sh script in your ECS instance and retry the pip operation.
 Specifically, perform the following operations:

         1. Connect to your instance.
-For more information, see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to Linux instances/Connect to a Linux instance by using VNC.md).
+For more information, see [Connect to a Linux instance by using VNC](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using VNC.md).
         2. Run the following command to obtain the script file:

             ```